hodge-py/RL/docs/index.md

-# Welcome to MkDocs
+# Welcome to TimeComplex

 ## Summary

-Python package to handle time and space complexity by empirical running algorithms.
+Python package to handle time complexity by empirical running algorithms.
+Go to docs to read about different functions